76. Colouring in

 Did you used to love colouring in?
 So therapeutic and satisfying, even as an adult.

-Some early years teachers frown on colouring-in because it's not creative and has a pre-determined outcome.
-We think that's nonsense.
+But some early years teachers frown on colouring in because it's not creative and has a pre-determined outcome.
+However, that's to miss the point.

 It's also a vital precursor to writing - and much more fun!
-Long before they know the alphabet and how to write, children can develop their grip strength and co-ordination with colouring-in.
-The back and forth, up and down of colouring-in is an early form of the ascenders and descenders that form the basis of handwriting.
+Long before they know the alphabet and how to write, children can develop their grip strength and co-ordination with colouring in.
+The back and forth, up and down of colouring in lays the foundation for producing the ascenders and descenders of letter formation.
 While staying within the lines teaches your child to switch between the two, which eventually helps them keep their letter height even.